geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 - **[Memory Improvements](#geohot-000525)**: Rangeify uses about a third less memory and 30% fewer kernels compared to the old scheduler, though currently runs slower due to unfused backward kernels.

-- **[Technical Architecture](#geohot-001222)**: Rangeify replaces the shape tracker system by applying movement operations directly to ranges/indexes.
+- **[Technical Architecture](#geohot-001222)**: Rangeify replaces the ShapeTracker system by applying movement operations directly to ranges/indexes.
 Key improvements include better handling of padding operations and eliminating many previous hacks.

 - **[Buffer Strategy](#geohot-001439)**: The current strategy overuses buffers early in the graph for easier optimization later.
 Buffers can always be removed (causing recomputation) but never break correctness.